Diet culture has made food cravings into this enemy, but when we step back they’re actually a good thing!

 It can be helpful to use in bursts, like a food craving creeping in once in a while, but if they’re showing up in your life regularly you’ll need something stronger.
 When I try to motivate myself, 9 times out of 10 I’m pushing myself to do something I don’t really care about or truly want to do.
 But if you keep digging past motivation though, you’ll hit inspiration.

-What I do have is in inspiration from within to want to put certain types of things in my body more than other things.
+What I do have is an inspiration from within to WANT to put certain types of things in my body more than other things.
 My wakeup call came when my dad was diagnosed with Parkinson’s disease.
 Until then I thought of food as “this will make me fat” vs “this won’t make me fat.”
 I was relying on my motivation and willpower hardcore, constantly stressing and obsessing about food and my body, and it felt like a constant battle of needing more motivation to stay strong.

 But with his diagnosis came my inspiration.
 I started looking at food in a whole new way, respecting my body and what I put in it, and thinking about my life and future to naturally and effortlessly move toward what was most important to me.